loyoi/thumbcache/README.md

 ## Usage

-When trying to get preview from file that is not an image (.zip or .exe) will throw error.
-May also throw error if preview does not exists.
-So it's better to check for errors rather than relying on `.unwrap()` or `?` syntax.
+When trying to get preview from file that is not an image (.zip or .exe) will gibe error.
+May also give error if preview does not exists.

 ```rs
 use std::io::{Error, Write};